skip to main content

 The employee should complete the Stage 2 individual or collective grievance notification form and submit this to the manager identified in the Stage 1 outcome letter within 14 calendar days of receiving the written outcome.

-The Stage 2 panel will comprise of a manager, according to the scheme of delegation, as Chair and an HR representative.
+The Stage 2 panel will comprise a manager, according to the scheme of delegation, as Chair and an HR representative.
 To ensure impartiality, all panel members must have had no prior involvement in the case.

 Other persons in attendance will normally include: